flightaware/swift-tcl/README.md

 ## Writing Tcl extensions in Swift

-You can create new commands in Tcl that are implemented as Swift functions.
+You can extend Tcl with new commands written in Swift.

-Swift functions implementing Tcl commands are invoked with a TclInterp object and an array of TclObj objects corresponding to the arguments to the function, although unlike with C objv[0] is the first argument to the function, not the function itself.
+Swift functions implementing Tcl commands are invoked with arguments comprising a TclInterp object and an array of TclObj objects corresponding to the arguments to the function (although unlike with C, objv[0] is the first argument to the function, not the function itself.)

 Below is a function that will average all of its arguments that are numbers and return the result:

-To report errors, functions throw them and because of this and due to included support can directly return a String, Int, Double, Bool, TclObj or TclReturn without all that tedious mucking about with the interpreter result and distinct explicit return of a Tcl return code (ok, error, break, continue, return).
+To report errors back to Tcl, Swift functions throw them, and because of this and due to included support your function can directly return a String, Int, Double, Bool, TclObj or TclReturn without all that tedious mucking about with the interpreter result and distinct explicit return of a Tcl return code (ok, return, break, continue, error).

 ```swift
 func avg (interp: TclInterp, objv: [TclObj]) -> Double {